 18/10 stainless steel vs 304

-The following is a comprehensive comparative analysis of 18/10 stainless steel and 304 stainless steel, analyzing the difference between the two from 7 key dimensions:
+The following is a comprehensive comparative analysis of stainless 18 10 vs 304, analyzing the differences between the two from seven key dimensions:

 1. Ingredient differences (core differences)